k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 - Update the corresponding CommonDB table located on each Fabric node,
 - Save the data in Cassandra for backup purposes.

-Assuming an incoming message rate of 3 messages per second and an average message size of 1MB, it becomes clear that a specific node handling this Job needs to be allocated since on-going strong i/o capabilities for read/write operations in commonDB tables are essential.
+Assuming an incoming message rate of 3 messages per second and an average message size of 1MB, it becomes clear that a specific node (let's say Node 1) handling this Job needs to be allocated since on-going strong i/o capabilities for read/write operations in commonDB tables are essential.

-Using Fabric Node synchronization capability, all 3 nodes will then be kept in-sync using the nechanism described in the [Fabric CommonDB](/articles/) article.
+Using Fabric Node synchronization capability, all 3 nodes will then be kept in-sync using the mechanism described in the [Fabric CommonDB](/articles/) article.